RafaelAurichi/ScreenSound2/README.md

 # ScreenSound2
-Improvement of the previous music register in a C# console app
+Improvement of the previous music register in a C# console app.
+Using an external API of musics lists and OpenAI's API integration!

 # Prerequisites
 Before you begin, ensure that you have the following: